fnv234/61040-portfolio/assignments/assignment1.md

 3. **Discovering aesthetic locations**

-- Photo map: Interactive map of spots with crowdsourced photo examples.
+- Living photo map: Interactive map of spots with crowdsourced photo examples (each pin/location has a mini-gallery).
+Users can swipe through examples uploaded by others to anticipate what the location looks like.

-- Style filters: Search by the general aesthetic of the place you desire (urban, natural, etc.).
+- Style explorer: Search by the general aesthetic of the place you desire (urban, natural, etc.) through tuning your tags.

-- Crowd-level indicator: User-submitted data to flag whether spots are usually busy to determine if this would indeed be a viable place for photography.
+- Crowd pulse: User-submitted data to flag whether spots are usually busy (like a crowdedness meter) to determine if this would indeed be a viable place for photography (red if crowded, green if quiet, etc.).